Haran/BMDMSoundex/README.md

 ### Information

-Currently there are 16 languages supported: Arabic, Czech, Dutch, English, French, German, Greek, Hebrew, Hungarian, Italian, Polish, Portuguese, Romanian, Russian, Spanish, Turkish.
+Currently there are 17 languages supported: Arabic, Czech, Dutch, English, French, German, Greek, Hebrew, Hungarian, Italian, Latvian, Polish, Portuguese, Romanian, Russian, Spanish, Turkish.
 In Russian and Greek languages both native and latin alphabets are supported.
 Also BMPM (Beider-Morse Phonetic Matching) can parse Hebrew names with Ashkenazic and Sephardic rules.

 ### Differences

 This fork's goal is to get rid of deprecated and global functions, global variables and to represent algorithm in OOP-like style.
 Also there were implemented some fixes and modifications for unification purposes.
 While exceeding the limits of procedural code now it's possible to include algorithm in frameworks and third-parity applications without a headache.
+Latvian language experimental support added.

 ### Requirements

-PHP 5+
+PHP 5+; mbtring extenstion

 # Usage